 G02 has evidence from declassified documents that it came from Poland, but how and why did they change it to a broadcast that used the CIA’s voice?
 Simply put, Poland and the United States since the end of the cold war have been close allies.
+The number stations likely shared voices from the CIA lending their voice tech to Poland.
 Last observed in January 2007.

 Interestingly enough in 1999 Poland also joined NATO, becoming a military alliance with them and other members.
 Who’s to say the CIA didn’t offer their equipment or services round up the old G02 agents and finishing up their missions using E23?